tml/cadmus/src/Chapter-2/Part VI: Text fields.md

 ![A password field](../Images/password_field.png)

-## The Drop-down Menu
+## JComboBox
-A drop-down menu is a text field that lets you choose from a preset list of options that, quite literally, drop down when you click a button.
+A JComboBox, otherwise known as a drop-down menu, is a text field that lets you choose from a preset list of options that, quite literally, drop down when you click a button.
 To do this you will have to import and use `JComboBox`.
 To use this you will have to declare an array which includes all of the options.
 You can see how to declare an array in Chapter 1 Part VI.
 You will then have to put the name of the array in the parameters that the `JComboBox` has.
 In other words:

 ```java
 JComboBox Doctor_Who = new JComboBox(monsters);